Merkoba/Hue/README.md

 "image_storage_s3_or_local"
 >Whether to serve images locally or hosted on an S3 service.

-"s3_api_version"
->The api version to use when creating the s3 object.

-"s3_endpoint_url"
->The location where your S3 bucket resides.
-It can look like https://s3-us-west-1.amazonaws.com/

-"s3_main_url"
->The url of your S3 bucket.
-It can look like "https://s3-us-west-1.amazonaws.com/merkoba/"

-"s3_bucket_name"
->The name of the S3 bucket.

-"s3_images_location"
->The directory inside the bucket where the images will reside.

 "max_stored_images"
 >The amount of most recent images to have stored in a room.
 Each room has an array of images stored, when the array's length surpasses this number, the oldest image in it will get deleted, either locally or on the S3 bucket depending on settings.